lloydzhou/lloydzhou.github.io/_posts/2013-12-07-micro-template-attribute-language.md

 {% include JB/setup %}

 # [TAL](http://en.wikipedia.org/wiki/Template_Attribute_Language)
-> template attribute language discription from "wikipedia"
+> template attribute language discription from "wikipedia".
 > The Template Attribute Language (TAL) is a templating language used to generate dynamic HTML and XML pages.
 > Its main goal is to simplify the collaboration between programmers and designers.
 > This is achieved by embedding TAL statements inside valid HTML (or XML) tags which can then be worked on using common design tools.
 > TAL was created for Zope but is used in other Python-based projects as well.

 ## My implement in php [Microtpl](http://lloydzhou.github.io/microtpl/)
 > MicroTpl is small templating system for PHP.